JavaScript and Cookies are required to view this site. Please enable both in your browser settings.

 I just had the thought from looking at the slithers of brain in the pics, countless memories, thoughts, and experience once traveled through that sliver, I wonder if they are still there, frozen in time waiting to be read

-The Following 8 Users Say Thank You to galaxia For This Useful Post:
+8 Users Say Thank You For This Post:

 bl4ckwidow, Cancun78, Dhalia, gatagato, Karma, Kel007, Kelseecat65, wujuan